vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - the referee has been a associated with the referral set for at least the tiers `minimum_epochs`.

 The referees `referral_discount_factor` is then set to the `referral_discount_factor` defined in the selected benefit tier.

 Note the **original** referrer is defined as the team of the referrer associated with the referee.
 See section [applying a referral code](#applying-a-referral-code) for more detail.

+### Setting the referral reward multiplier

+The `referral_reward_multiplier` should be set by identifying the "highest" staking tier where the following conditions are fulfilled.

+- the referees **original** referrer is staking greater than or equal to the tiers `minimum_staked_tokens`.

+The referees `referral_reward_multiplier` is then set to the `referral_reward_multiplier` defined in the selected benefit tier.

+Note the **original** referrer is defined as the team of the referrer associated with the referee.
+See section [applying a referral code](#applying-a-referral-code) for more detail.